wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 3. Admin options

 == Changelog ==

+= 1.1.3 =
+* The Automatic Contrast Leveling checkbox bug has been fixed (thanks niwreg!)

 = 1.1.2 =
 * Fixed some rare errors while generating thumbnails and/or uploading images